 Tips for Harvesting Your Garden Vegetables

 My suggestions for each garden vegetable are very general, so make sure to consult your seed packet or plant marker for the specific plant you will be harvesting.
-Write down what you learn about each individual plant in your garden planner (I like to use The Gardening Notebook), so that you have specific information for the plants you prefer.
+Write down what you learn about each individual plant in your garden planner (I like to use my Garden Planner), so that you have specific information for the plants you prefer.
 If you make this a habit, you will have the information you need each growing season.

 Tomatoes are ready to be harvested somewhere between 49-90 days, depending on the variety you have planted.
 Harvest when they are mostly red with perhaps a small amount of yellow at the top, unless you are growing yellow or orange varieties, and in that case you would wait until they are all that color.
 They should feel firm, but not hard, when harvesting.
 Allowing tomatoes to ripen on the vine is preferable, but if you must harvest early or before they are finished ripening, put them in a paper bag and store in a cool, dry place.

 Ideas for What to Do with Your Newly Harvested Tomatoes

 - dehydrate them

 - ideas for using green tomatoes

 - melt fresh mozzarella and basil on top and eat for a snack

 Cucumbers are usually better harvested small, somewhere between 50-70 days, depending on which variety you have planted.
 Pickling cucumbers are best harvested between 2-6 inches, while larger varieties can be harvested early or later, between 2 and 8 inches long.
 They should be firm, not soft or wrinkled anywhere on the fruit, and bright green (pickling) or dark green (larger varieties).

 Ideas for What to Do with Your Newly Harvested Cucumbers